-Co-Signers of Boston Students – Rent an Off Campus Apartment vs. Buy an Investment Property
+Cosigners of Boston Students: Rent an Off Campus Apartment vs. Buy an Investment Property

-Buying is an investment
+Buying is an Investment

 Owning an investment property in Boston is often far better than investing in stocks.
 Buying a multi-family property or investment condo can provide the tangible benefit of living in it, but also generating appreciation value.
 Generally speaking, Boston has limited land left to build so construction never seems to keep up with demand.
 Local neighborhood groups are often against any additional development so this causes less inventory to be available and causes prices to climb.
-Supply and Demand always is a serious force at play in real estate; and in Boston, demand nearly always wins.
+Supply and Demand is always a serious force at play in real estate; and in Boston, demand nearly always wins.

 Building new construction takes longer than ever due to stricter building codes and more inspections and safety features than in years past.
 As product takes longer to make it to the marketplace, it causes prices to climb.
-It’s all these same issues mentioned above that also make real estate a much more solid bet on price appreciation and stability.
+The same issues mentioned above also make real estate a much more solid bet on price appreciation and stability.
 The days of rapid development in cities are in the past.
 Real estate in Boston generally doesn’t dip much and certainly not as widely as most stocks.

 If Positive cash flow and building equity doesn’t excite you that much; what about the ability to custom design your own place to meet your needs?
 It’s almost impossible to find the perfect home in a perfect location that will meet all of your desires.
 As a homeowner, you could decorate your home or improve it whichever way, as long as you do not violate the homeowner’s association laws or Boston building codes.
 You can knock down walls for additional rooms, build a patio, or update the fixtures and features within the home to make it energy efficient.
 In essence, you have more control to optimize your property to live a better life.
 Renting does not provide that opportunity.